Overview

 Consultation of access plans to optimize queries

 Logs: The logs that are generated by a database are stored on the same disk as the database.
-We provide logs for connections, disconnections, waiting for locks, DDL statements, any statement that ran for at least 500 ms, and any statement that caused an error (see PostgreSQL documentation).
-Currently, we do not provide an option to change this configuration.
+We provide logs for connections, disconnections, waiting for locks, DDL statements, any statement that ran for at least 500 ms, and any statement that caused an error.
+An option to change this configuration is not available.
+For more information, refer to the PostgreSQL Documentation.

 To conserve disk space, log files are rotated according to size.
 Logs should not consume more than 175 MB of disk storage.
-The files are continuously monitored and log messages are shipped to a central storage location with a retention policy of 30 days.
+The files are continuously monitored, and log messages are shipped to a central storage location with a 30-day retention policy.
+For more information, see Access Logs.

 Write-Ahead Logs: PostgreSQL uses Write Ahead Logs (WAL) for continuous archiving and point-in-time recovery.
 These logs are created in addition to the regular logs.

 Every change to the database is recorded in the WAL record.
 WALs are generated along with daily base backups and offer a consistent snapshot of the database as it was at that time.
 WALs and backups are automatically deleted after 7 days, which is the earliest point in time you can recover from.
-Please consult PostgreSQL WAL documentation for more information.
+For more information, refer to the PostgreSQL Documentation.

 Connection encryption: All client connections are encrypted using TLS; the default SSL mode is prefer